Gbps/fastlog/README.md

-# fastlog: ✨simple and colorful Python logs✨
+# fastlog: ✨ simple and colorful python logs ✨

 **Fastlog** is designed to spice up your Python script logs with a simple but familiar interface.